We think this TV show stands out for:

 What parents need to know

-Parents need to know that this very kid-friendly show is about being part of a team, gaining confidence, and using responsive communication (the original musical compositions feature communication through song, like a mini-opera).
+Parents need to know that The Wonder Pets! is a very kid-friendly show about being part of a team, gaining confidence, and using responsive communication (the original musical compositions feature communication through song, like a mini-opera).
 It will help preschoolers and kindergartners learn more about working cooperatively with others.

 What's the story?

 Stars of THE WONDER PETS!
 Linny the guinea pig, Ming-Ming the duckling, and Tuck the turtle are classroom pets who, after the last child has left for the day, answer a tin-can call from a baby animal in distress somewhere in the world.
 They instantly fly, hop, or crawl into action by flying off to the rescue in their Flyboat (made from scattered playroom toys).
 The main characters communicate via song, using real children's voices.
 Award-winning composers have developed musical accompaniments that match the ups and downs of each adventure and the culture of the area explored.

 Even though Linny, Ming-Ming, and Tuck are animals who sing opera and fly in a toy boat, they're very relatable for young viewers.
 First off, thanks to the preschoolers who provide their voices, they sound like real kids.
 Also, by using photo-puppetry, the animators manipulated photographs of animals to give the characters realistic visuals.

 More precocious preschoolers and some kindergartners may find the fuzzy softness of these three pets, and the show in general, too young for their taste.
 Too bad, because The Wonder Pets!, which combines adventure, an exemplary model of teamwork in action, and interesting information about different animals in our world, is a brilliant addition to the world of children's television.

 Families can talk about the characters' ability to stick with a challenge without becoming frustrated, to work together as a team, and, along the way, to share funny experiences with friends.